scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 signac: A Python framework for data and workflow management
 -----------------------------------------------------------

+..
+TODO maybe a line break can be added after "for" to justify the title?

 .. class:: abstract

 Computational research requires versatile data and workflow management tools that can easily adapt to the highly dynamic requirements of scientific investigations.
 Many existing tools require strict adherence to a particular usage pattern, so researchers often use less robust ad hoc solutions that they find easier to adopt.
 The resulting data fragmentation and methodological incompatibilities significantly impede research.
 Our talk showcases ``signac``, an open-source Python framework that offers highly modular and scalable solutions for this problem.
-Named for the Pointillist painter Paul signac, the framework's powerful workflow management tools enable users to construct and automate workflows that transition seamlessly from laptops to HPC clusters.
+Named for the Pointillist painter Paul Signac, the framework's powerful workflow management tools enable users to construct and automate workflows that transition seamlessly from laptops to HPC clusters.
 Crucially, the underlying data model is completely independent of the workflow.
 The flexible, serverless, and schema-free ``signac`` database can be introduced into other workflows with essentially no overhead and no recourse to the ``signac`` workflow model.
 Additionally, the data model's simplicity makes it easy to parse the underlying data without using ``signac`` at all.